Home » The DoJiggy Fundraising Blog » Build a Major Gifts Program at Your Nonprofit

 Step 1: Determine the Threshold for a Major Gift

 Major gifts are defined as significant monetary donations received from donors or sponsors.
 But what exactly qualifies as major?
-The amount can vary widely, from organization to organization.
+The amount can vary widely from organization to organization.
 The range can begin as low as $1,000 for small or new organizations and exceed $10,000 or even $100,000 for Universities or large established organizations.
-Determining your major gift minimum threshold depends on several things:
+Determining your major gift minimum threshold depends on several factors:

 • Past Donors: A good place to begin is to review your organization’s past donors and highest donation amounts received.
 If you have a recurring donation campaign or membership program, review these donors especially.
 This information can serve as a good starting threshold and help determine your major gift fundraising goal.